-Academic Misconduct following Submission for a Research Degree Award

-14.11 Any circumstances which come to light following the submission of work for a research degree to suggest that academic misconduct has taken place shall be reported in writing immediately to the Associate Dean (Research) of the School which the student is registered and to the Academic Registrar or nominee.
+Academic Misconduct following Submission for a Research Degree Award that academic misconduct has taken place shall be reported in writing immediately to the Associate Dean (Research) of the School which the student is registered and to the Academic Registrar or nominee.
 The examination process will be suspended pending an investigation.